 Handy Helpers is a volunteer based minor home repair program through the Orange County Department on Aging.
 Repairs and ramps are completed to code by volunteers, often older adults, throughout Orange County.

-Due to limited volunteer capacity, and the high volume of home repair requests, the Handy Helpers program is currently not accepting new requests.
-In the meantime, residents may submit a home repair request to the Orange County Home Preservation Coalition using the online survey tool or via hardcopy.
+- Residents may submit a home repair request to the Orange County Home Preservation Coalition using the online survey tool or via hardcopy.

 There is no charge for labor through the Handy Helpers program.
 A large portion of materials for each project is funded by the OCDOA.
 The amount of funding available is dependent on a sliding scale cost-share model.
 Requirements for eligibility include: Must be a homeowner (includes owning a mobile home on rented property), 55+ years old, and a resident of Orange County.